 - Federal TEACH Grant

-If the student did not receive all of the funds earned, there may be due a post-withdrawal disbursement.
-If the post-withdrawal disbursement includes loan funds, the school must get the student's permission before it can disburse them.
+If the student did not receive all of the funds earned, there may be due a Post-withdrawal disbursement.
+If the Post-withdrawal disbursement includes loan funds, the school must get the student's permission before it can disburse them.
+The College must notify the student within 30 days of eligibility for a Post-withdrawal disbursement.
 The student may choose to decline some or all of the loan funds so that additional debt is not incurred.
-The school may automatically use all or a portion of the post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges.
-The school will need the student's permission to use the post-withdrawal grant disbursement for all other school charges.
+The school may automatically use all or a portion of the Post-withdrawal disbursement of grant funds for tuition, fees, and room and board charges.
+The school will need the student's permission to use the Post-withdrawal grant disbursement for all other school charges.
 If the student does not give permission, the student will be offered the funds.
 However, it may be in the student's best interest to allow the school to keep the funds to reduce personal debt at the school.

 The requirements for Title IV program funds when the student withdraws are separate from the refund policy.
 Therefore, the student may still owe funds to the school to cover unpaid institutional charges.
 The school may also charge the student for any Title IV program funds that the school was required to return.